GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

 The newest and shiniest tool is [Bubblewrap][12], a Node.js tool that will take your Web App Manifest and generate a Trusted Web Activity for you.
-This is the easiest way to create a Trusted Web Activity from an existing PWA and doesn’t require any Android development knowledge.
+This is the easiest way to create a Trusted Web Activity from an existing PWA and doesn't require any Android development knowledge.

 ## Near Future {: #near-future }